-\\This data is not yet available because the inspections opened in this or a prior quarter have not been closed/resolved.
-NMED will provide this figure in our FY22 Q4 reporting
+^{}This data is not yet fully available because the inspections opened in this, or a prior, quarter have not been closed/resolved.

 Environmental Protection Measures

 Environmental protection is a set of mitigation techniques aimed to help protect and manage different environmental issues.
 Environmental protection can be accomplished by reducing pollutants and other factors that contribute to the degradation of the environment.
 The table below provides an at-a-glance view of our progress toward our FY22 targets.